-All students are entered into our talk mail program in the Fall and messages will be sent home regularly throughout the year.
+All students are entered into our voicemail program in the fall and messages will be sent home regularly throughout the year.
 Please be sure to listen to your messages to gather important information happening at NES.
 Storm Day messages will be sent out by our school.
-Please make sure we have your up-to-date phone number to receive these messages.
+Please make sure we have your up-to-date phone number to receive messages and contact home if needed.
+Info can also be found on our Facebook page, "NES...Keeping You in the Loop" and our website, nes@nbed.nb.ca.